r1cksec/cheatsheets/theorie/azure-methodology.md

 Has only read access.

 ### User Access Administrator
-Can view all resources and ha the possibility to manage user access to Azure resources.
+Can view all resources and has the possibility to manage user access to Azure resources.

 ## Scope Architecture
 ```